MatteoMaddalena06/JFTP/README.md

 ## Security
 The server implements the ftp protocol, not the ftps or sftp protocol.
 Therefore it is not secure: files and passwords are transmitted in clear text and no mechanism is implemented to verify the integrity of messages and authenticate the server.
 ## Execution
 To compile the program, run the make file.
-Then type the command from the terminal:
+Type this command from the terminal:
 ```
 make
 ```